 These are our best recommendations for places to stay in Park City.

 Best Bed & Breakfast in Park City – Stylish Townhome W/ Mtn Views

-Located in the loveable neighborhood of Kimball Junction is this stylish house, with spectacular views of Park City’s most stunning landscapes.
+Located in the loveable neighborhood of Kimball Junction is this stylish B&B with a private hot tub, with spectacular views of Park City’s most stunning landscapes.
 The townhouse is one of the best places to stay thanks to its top class facilities including an outdoor hot tub, private deck and natural wood features.